WalrusNetwork/markdown-content/other/punishments/en.md

 In the event that a player is found evading either their chat or their game punishment:

-- The main account is bumped up **TWO** tiers on the corresponding punishment track.
+- The main account is bumped up **ONE** tier on the corresponding punishment track (chat or game).

-- The alt account is set to the identical punishment level as the main account, after the main account has been bumped up two tiers.
+- The alt account is set to the identical punishment level as the main account, after the main account has been bumped up one tier.

 **Example**: Joe is caught fly hacking and receives a 3 month ban.
 Joe hops on his account ‘Susan’ to evade the ban, and is caught.
-Joe skips the 6 month level and goes straight to a 1 year ban.
-The account 'Susan' is matched to this 1 year ban.
+Both accounts Joe and Susan are set to a 6 month ban, as 6 months is the next logical level on the Game track.

 ### **Special Cases and Notes**